Ruto claims Sh15B was spent to renovate Uhuru Gardens

 “We have now Kenyans of Makonde ancestry from Mozambique.
 They are part of us now.
 They also need to be reflected here.
 We have people who came from Rwanda in the early sixties.
 They are now part of us,” said President Kenyatta.

-Chief of Defence Forces General Robert Kibochi, who is also the chairman of the steering committee of the project, said his team is planning to bring back some of the Kenya’s artefacts held in foreign countries once the legal framework has been put in place.
+Chief of Defence Forces, General Robert Kibochi, who is also the chairman of the steering committee of the project, said his team is planning to bring back some of Kenya’s artefacts held in foreign countries once the legal framework has been put in place.

 JOIN OUR PULSE COMMUNITY!